ckreiger1/techwriter-resources/docs/index.md

 # Resources for Technical Writers

-This site is dedicated to compiling useful resources for technical writers.
+This site compiles useful resources for technical writers.